mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 MUI X is a collection of advanced components built for complex use cases.

-As opposed to our Core library, which leans on the open-source community for support, MUI X components require several full-time developers dedicated to engineering and ongoing maintenance.
+As opposed to the Core library, which leans on the open-source community for support, MUI X components require several full-time developers dedicated to engineering and ongoing maintenance.

 MUI X components are available under two licenses:

-- MUI X—MIT license; free to use
+- MUI X is MIT licensed, so free to use.
-- MUI X Pro—commercial license; includes the most advanced features
+- MUI X Pro—commercial license; includes the most advanced features.

 ## Why have the date and time pickers been moved to MUI X?

 Date and time picker UI elements appear simple enough on the surface, but they are surprisingly complicated to engineer.

-When our picker components were ready to leave our experimental lab, we had a choice to make: would they live in the MUI Core library, or should they become a part of MUI X?
+When the picker components were ready to leave the lab, we had a choice to make: would they live in the MUI Core library, or should they become a part of MUI X?

 Given the complex nature of these components, we decided that they would benefit most from the dedicated attention that they would receive from the X team.

 And by offering an even more advanced component package through our commercial license, we can continue to grow our team to better serve your needs.

-Our date and time picker components are now available in two packages:
+The date and time picker components are now available in two packages:

 - `@mui/x-date-pickers` which contains all the MIT licensed components
 - `@mui/x-date-pickers-pro` which contains all the MIT and commercially licensed components